kow3ns/kubernetes-zookeeper/README.md

 ```

 ### Networking
-The Headless Service that controls the network domain of the ensemble must have two ports.
+The Headless Service that controls the domain of the ensemble must have two ports.
 The `sever` port is used for
 inter-server communication, and the `leader-election` port is used to perform leader election.

 ```yaml